Tempo reveals $17M-funded $2000 weight lift training screen – TechCrunch

 Tempo’s mission is to change people’s lives for the better like personal training did for Eldeeb.
 “Training is what took me out of a homeless shelter and got me to where I am I today” he reflects.

-At one point, Eldeeb was living in a shelter without even a middle school education.
+Eldeeb’s family immigrated to the US from Egypt when he was nine.
+But after an explosion leveled their building, they wound up in a homeless shelter.
+Eldeeb eventually dropped out of middle school to work in a pizza parlor and help pay the bills.
 But personal trainers at a local YMCA took him under their wing.
-He eventually paid his way through Columbia University by working as a personal trainer to his eventual co-founder and CTO Josh Augustin.
+He eventually paid his way through a computer science degree at Columbia University by working as a personal trainer to his eventual co-founder and CTO Josh Augustin.
 “Having trainers say you’re getting stronger taught me I could do something for myself.”

 While at school, Eldeeb was developing an idea for a physical therapy wearable while Augustin was building 3D sensors for guiding robot perception.
 They soon realized that a combination of these ideas “offered us the possibility to deliver on the promise of guiding your form and tracking your progress accurately.”